Building Coq Projects¶

 Starting with a file file.tex

-containing Coq phrases, the coq-tex
+containing Rocq phrases, the coq-tex

 filter produces a file named file.v.tex

-with the Coq outcome.
+with the Rocq outcome.

 between horizontal rules, etc. See the man page of coq-tex